 Palimpsest of Faded Texts by Susan Campbell, Artist in Residence, June 2021

-Palimpsest describes the additive process which produces a textual surface where layers of meaning are brought together to represent the social, cultural, and economic activities found in Port Hope.
+Palimpsest describes the additive process which produces a textual surface where layers of meaning are brought together to represent the social, cultural, and economic activities found in Port Hope, Ontario.
 Each boulder in the fountain becomes an individual canvas, upon which found letterforms and inscriptions are wheat pasted, creating a community-driven palimpsest.

 This collaborative artwork considers whose voice counts.
 Who is talking to us?
 Is it a person, community, corporation or institution?
 How are they talking to us?
 Is it a declaration of love, a message for humankind, an order, or a social cue?
 Perhaps it’s more a signature, a commemoration, a property marker, or an encrypted code?
 These voices from Port Hope’s typographical environment are physically mapped here.